hanegraaff/stock-advisor-software/README.md

-## Release Notes (v0.4)
+## Release Notes (v0.5)
 This is an early version with limited functionality.

+* Generate portfolio recommendation given a list of ticker symbols, and access to (Intrinio) financial data
+* Local caching of financial data
-* Back test
+* Back testing capability
-* Ability to perform MMT on a dataframe to compute current or historical returns.
+* Dockerized application

 ## Prerequisites
 ### API Keys